zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![Start assessment](media/dma-start-assessment-to-azure-sql-db.png "Start assessment")

 10. Take a moment to review the assessment for migrating to Azure SQL DB.
-The SQL Server feature parity report shows that Analysis Services and SQL Server Reporting Services are unsupported, but these are not affecting any objects in the `ContosoInsurance` database, so won't block a migration.
+The SQL Server feature parity report shows that Analysis Services and SQL Server Reporting Services are unsupported, but these do not affect any objects in the `ContosoInsurance` database, so won't block a migration.

     ![The feature parity report is displayed, and the two unsupported features are highlighted.](media/dma-feature-parity-report.png "Feature parity")